Schull-io/Solutions-Architect-Labs/Week 2/LAB 3/README.md

 Task :  Create a dual Stack VPC and subnets using AWS CLI

 Step:
-1. Launch a nondefault VPC
+1. Launch a non-default VPC
 2. Create two subnets
 3. Create an internet gateway to one of the subnets with route table
 4. Configure an egress-only private subnet